firebase/quickstart-ios/functions/README.md

 - [Add Firebase to your iOS Project](https://firebase.google.com/docs/ios/setup).
 - [Set up Firebase Functions](https://firebase.google.com/docs/functions/get-started)
-Functions in the docs should be updated, since the functions applied in the Quickstart might not be the same as the ones in the example from the doc above.
+Functions in the docs should be updated, since the functions applied in the quickstart might not be the same as the ones in the example from the doc above.

-To get aligned with the Quickstart, the `index.js` could be updated to
+To align with the quickstart, the `index.js` should be updated to
 ```
 const functions = require('firebase-functions');